sugaryourcoffee/secondhand/doc/development_notes.md

 Populate a Value from an associated Table
 -----------------------------------------
-Assume we have to tables User and News.
+Assume we have two tables User and News.
 Each `News` has an `author` which is an `User` with the `admin` role.
 We want to add to the `author` field in the `News` table an `User` that has the `admin` role.
 We can do so in a migration.